-All students are now required to earn 125 credits as well as earn a Competency Determination through participation in MCAS testing in order to graduate.
+All students are now required to earn 125 credits, perform 40 hours of community service, and earn a Competency Determination through participation in MCAS testing in order to graduate.
 In order to earn a Competency Determination, all students must score above a 240 on the English Language Arts and Math MCAS exams or successfully complete an Education Proficiency Plan (EPP) if their scores range between 220-238.
 In addition, all students must past the Science MCAS with a score of 220 or better.